samHopkins1991/SEPM_a2/ReadMe.md

 - Technicians are now able to change the status of a ticket.
   - They can also reopen tickets that were archived less than 24 hours ago.
 - Staff & Technicians can view their OPEN tickets.
 - Closed tickets are automatically archived after 24 hours.
+(1 minute in program - change "TIME_IN_SECONDS" variable in Main.java to adjust
 - Technicians can view all closed tickets.
 - Technicians can only view their own assigned tickets.